hgilani/analytics.js/README.md

 * Visitor upgrading a plan
 * VIsitor sharing on social service

-as well as any actions that show whether a user is engaged versus not.
+as well as any actions that show whether a visitor is engaged versus not.
 If you're YouTube this would be "watched video", or if you're Amazon, it would be "bought an item".